If a local file storage is outside the document root, images are sometimes not shown if multiple images are on a page.

 AdditionalConfiguration.php-file, but its last modification was 10 days ago.

-#7 Updated by Jost Baron over 5 years ago
+#7 Updated by Jost Baron about 6 years ago

 I see the correct image (always, but especially for the images that did not work when embedded into the page).